Powering the science of learning.

 The Bezos Family foundation was founded by Jackie and Mike Bezos who serve as co-chairs of the Board and whose family members serve as the Foundation’s directors.

 Jackie loves the intersection of a big idea and passion—what she refers to as the sweet spot of philanthropy.
 More than two decades ago, Jackie and her husband, Mike, combined their passion for education with the big ideas coming from educational and developmental science to form the Bezos Family Foundation.
 At the core of the Foundation’s work is Jackie’s belief that rigorous, inspired learning—in the classroom and in children’s hundreds of daily interactions with adults—will allow students from birth to high school to put their education into action.
-Jackie’s vision is behind three of our four in-house programs: Vroom, Students Rebuild, and Bezos Scholars Program.
+Jackie’s vision is behind our three in-house programs: Vroom, Students Rebuild, and Bezos Scholars Program.
 Jackie also serves on the board of directors for the Institute for Learning and Brain Sciences, Robin Hood, the American Museum of Natural History, the Character Lab, and the emeritus board of Thrive Washington.
 She is an advisor to TED-Ed and on the advisory board of Global Nomads Group.
 Her most prized position is “Creator of Chaos” for her 11 grandchildren.

 Mike created the Bezos Family Foundation with his wife Jackie in 2000.
 Prior to that, his professional career spanned more than 32 years with Exxon Mobil in various engineering and managerial positions in the US and overseas.
 A native of Cuba, Mike immigrated to the United States as a teen and worked his way through the University of Albuquerque, where he completed his undergraduate degree.
 “Your education is always yours,” Mike often says.
 “Once you have it, it cannot be taken away.”
 Mike is on the board of the Aspen Institute, National Constitution Center and The Statue of Liberty-Ellis Island Foundation.
 Outside of his role at the Foundation, Mike enjoys spending time with his family, particularly his 11 grandchildren.